 Teacher demographics

-In 2018-19, California’s teachers were predominantly white (61%), with Hispanic teachers at 21% the next largest group.
-That is quite a different look from the student population, which is 55% Hispanic and 23% white.
-(You can view teacher demographic trends by drilling into the Teachers by Ethnicity graph from the first graph on the Staff section.)
+In 2025, California’s teachers were predominantly white (54%), with Hispanic teachers at 26% the next largest group.
+That is quite a different look from the student population, which is 56% Hispanic and 20% white.
+(You can view teacher demographic trends by drilling into the Teachers by Race/Ethnicity graph from the Certificated Staff graph on the Staff section.)

 Teacher credentials